linslin/laravel-coffee-cache/readme.md

 ## Changelog

+### 1.6.0
+- Added helper function to delete all cache files (clear cache).

 ### 1.5.0
-- Added more helper function to facade.
+- Added more helper functions to facade.

 ### 1.4.0
 - Added facade to take control of cache files inside the laravel application.
 E.g. delete cache files.